3nachePaul/Introducere-in-Robotica---Proiect/README.md

 ## Flow

 1. **Turning the Safe On:**
-   - The switch is turned on, and a message is displayed on the LCD ("CRACK THE CODE!").
+   - The switch is turned on, and a message is displayed on the OLED ("CRACK THE CODE!").
    - The game begins, and the player can start guessing the combination.

 2. **Guessing the Combination:**
-   - The player enters a combination using the buttons.
+   - The player enters a combination using the encoder.
    - LEDs indicate the number of correct digits and their positions.
    - The process continues until the correct combination is entered.

 3. **RFID Access:**
    - The slave microcontroller reads RFID cards using the MFRC522 module.
    - Valid cards unlock the safe by sending a stop signal to the master via I2C.
-   - The LCD displays "Access Granted!" when a valid card is scanned.
+   - The OLED displays "Access Granted!" when a valid card is scanned.

 4. **Unlocking the Safe:**
    - If the correct combination is entered or a valid RFID card is scanned, the servo motor unlocks the safe.
-   - The LCD displays "Safe Opened!"
+   - The OLED displays "Unlocked!"

+5 **Restarting the Game**
+   - Afther the "Unlocked!" message the OLED displays "Press the button" and an animation.
+   - When the button is pressed the motor will lock the safe again and the game logic will restart.

-5. **Safe Turned Off:**
+6. **Safe Turned Off:**
    - If the switch is turned off, the safe is powered down and the game is reset.

 ## Demo video of the functionality